 Catley Cross Veterinary Clinic offers packages for mares which are to be bred with artificial insemination.
 Packages are only available for mares boarding at the Practice for their reproductive work.
 Catley Cross Veterinary Clinic is a BEVA Approved Centre for fresh, chilled and frozen artificial insemination and our vets and nurses are familiar with the latest techniques and ideas in the field of equine reproduction.
 Before entry into a packaged AI program a mare has to be confirmed she is cycling normally within a month of the planned breeding.
 This can be done at the same time as a pre-breeding examination and may require the use of a blood sample to measure progesterone levels.

 Packages include all routine work, daytime turnout with overnight stabling, and routine drugs relevant to breeding.
 Some mares are not suitable for a package such as those with a poor breeding record.
 Treatment of ovarian or uterine problems or non-cycling mares is not included.
-All work is to be carried out at Catley Cross except for reproductive scans which may be carried out off-site but will incur a standard visit fee.
+All work is to be carried out at Catley Cross except for pregnancy scans which may be carried out off-site but will incur a standard visit fee.

 Includes: scans prior to insemination, prostaglandin injections (if required), Livery at Catley Cross (for no longer than 5 days) ovulation hormone, insemination, liason with stud, semen evaluation, post-insemination oxytocin injections, routine post-insemination uterine flushing (if required), post-insemination scans and pregnancy scans at 15 days and 25 days after ovulation.

 Excludes: clitoral and endometrial swabs, EVA/EIA blood sample, progesterone blood samples, laboratory fees, sedation, drugs and treatments for complications e.g. antibiotics and visit fees for pregnancy scans carried out away from the clinic.

 All prices are inclusive of VAT and correct of April 2020.

 Chilled price for first cycle price: £440.00